By Mike Miller May 19, 2025

 Designated as Florida’s first scenic highway in 1998, it attracts visitors seeking a quiet escape.

-A hurricane sank his ship, leaving a 16th-century galleon wreck off the bluffs, discovered in 1992.
+A hurricane sank his galleon San Juan, leaving the 16th-century wreck off the bluffs, undiscovered until 1992.
 In the 1750s, clay from the bluffs supplied brickyards.
-Some bricks built Fort Pickens.
+Some of those bricks built Fort Pickens.

 In 1973, the state named it a Scenic Parkway.
 Local efforts in 1995 led to its scenic highway status, finalized after a three-year process.